broadinstitute/sparklespray/README.md

 done:
     - new feature: generate a csv file of parameters of tasks which did not complete successfully
     - new feature: LAST as an alias for last submitted job when invoking kill, reset, status, etc

+## lua workflow executor

+Supports checkpointing and full control of job definitions.

+todo:
+    JobBuilder:
+        setCommandTemplate
+        createTasksFor
+        (see incomplete test)
+    Make an example which creates a job submission based on a csv file update kubeque to allow programatic:
+        job submission via json file
+        job wait (Automatically download all results.json to dest location?)